Last Updated on

+The first year of a baby’s birth is extremely crucial, as a major part of development is still going on, and continues into the second year as well.
 Most people believe that babies are born without kneecaps, but is that true?
-If you also believe that then clear your doubts.
+If you are wondering if this is true or false, you’ve come to the right place.
 Read this article to find out if babies are actually born without kneecaps.

 Most people think that babies are born without kneecaps but that is not correct.
 Newborns are born with kneecaps that are made of cartilage, which is soft.
 Later as they grow and their bone structure develops, ossification takes place and it turns hard.
 The common misconception about babies not having kneecaps from the fact that when an x-ray is taken of a newborn baby’s knees, the kneecap is not visible as it is made up of cartilage and not bones.
 And so the belief persists!